Skip to main content

 Test Code: 12084

-The Quest Mpox Virus DNA, Qualitative Real-Time PCR is a CLIA laboratory developed test that is also based on the CDC targets for the NVOs as well as Clade II (formerly known as the West African strain) of the mpox virus.1,2 It has been designed for high-throughput specific testing.
-The CDC NVO Real Time PCR Primer and Probe set has been granted 510K clearance by the FDA.
+The Quest Mpox Virus DNA, Qualitative Real-Time PCR is a CLIA laboratory-developed assay that is based on the CDC targets for the NVOs as well as clade II (formerly known as the West African strain) of the Mpox virus.
+1,2 It has been designed for high-throughput, specific testing.
+The CDC NVO Real-Time PCR Primer and Probe set has been granted 510K clearance by the FDA.

-The key differences between the Quest Mpox virus DNA, Qualitative Real-Time PCR and the CDC NVO DNA test are that
+The key differences between the Quest Mpox virus DNA, Qualitative Real-Time PCR and the CDC NVO DNA test are the following:

-1. The Quest-developed Mpox Virus DNA test is a dual-target assay.
-It can detect NVO DNA and detect the Clade II (formerly known as the West African strain of mpox) DNA.
-Therefore, confirmatory testing is not needed with the dual target Mpox Virus DNA, Qualitative Real-Time PCR test.3 The CDC NVO assay targets NVOs (see Table below).
+1. Target: The Quest-developed Mpox Virus DNA test is a dual-target assay.
+It can detect NVO DNA and detect the clade II (formerly known as the West African strain of Mpox) DNA.
+Therefore, confirmatory testing is not needed (unless suspected clade Ib) with the dual target Mpox Virus DNA, Qualitative Real-Time PCR test.3 The CDC NVO assay targets NVOs (see Table below).

 No additional confirmatory testing is required at the CDC; therefore, a duplicate swab from the same lesion is not needed.
 If clinically indicated, consider submitting additional swabs if multiple lesions with different stages are present.
 Multiple specimens collected from a single patient should be submitted separately; each should be accompanied by its own separate requisition and transported in its own sealed bag.
 Ship frozen (preferred) or refrigerated.

-Healthcare personnel should collect specimens using personal protective equipment (PPE) in accordance with recommendations for healthcare settings.4 Specimens will not be collected in our patient service centers.
+Healthcare personnel should collect specimens using personal protective equipment (PPE) in accordance with recommendations for healthcare settings.4 Specimens will not be collected in Quest patient service centers.

 For additional information please read the Mpox specimen collection guidelines (questdiagnostics.com)

-Quest VCM is equivalent to Copan Universal Transport Medium (UTM) BD UVT, Cepheid XPert Sample Collection Kit for Viruses, and Hardy-Health Link UTM.
+Quest VCM is equivalent to Copan Universal Transport Medium (UTM), BD Universal Viral Transport (UVT), Cepheid XPert Sample Collection Kit for Viruses, and Hardy-Health Link UTM.
 These media are manufactured in identical fashion; all raw materials utilized across all products are equivalent and present at the same ratios.

 Yes, the Quest Mpox Virus DNA, Qualitative Real-Time PCR test received EUA from the FDA on September 7, 2022.5